MiroTissari/filler/README.md

-# filler project from The Hive.

-The project uses a Virtual Machine to run the game.
+# Filler - Create an AI player.

+Filler-project is from the Algorithm-branch at The Hive Helsinki.
+The objective is to create a (winning) player for a game that's given as a virtual machine.